 Americans can travel to Honduras as of August 2nd, 2020.

-US tourists will need to bring proof of a negative covid test taken within 72 hours prior to arrival, but it can be either a PCR -or- a Rapid Test.
+As of 2021, US tourists will need to bring proof of a negative covid test taken within 72 hours prior to arrival, but it can be either a PCR -or- a Rapid Test.
 Proof of vaccination will bypass testing.

 Read more about Honduras reopening for American tourists